Why do most people lose interest in people who seemingly show a lot of interest in them, and try to make them feel all-important?

 Many times or at least one point in life, we have always run after something that we very well know is unattainable.
 We know that we are just wasting our time or it is never going to work.
 So, why did we continue to pursue it?

 It’s in human nature to long for what we can’t have.
-When we feel someone is too good for us and is unattainable then our ego driven minds compel us to give it a shot, try it – own it; it’s like a challenge, a feat we want to accomplish.
+When we feel someone is too good for us and is unattainable then our ego-driven minds compel us to give it a shot, try it – own it; it’s like a challenge, a feat we want to accomplish.
 Like in the movies, one character falls for another who appears to be out of their league.
 Being in love has merely changed to being in awe of someone.
-Loving them or being loved is not the goal but making them fall for you; to prove that you can have what, at one time, seemed unattainable, to boost your ego, is the ulterior motive.
+Loving them or being loved is not the goal but making them fall for you and boost your ego, is the ulterior motive.

-We want a partner with greater worth and then ourselves.
+We want a partner with greater worth than ourselves.
 This insecurity messes things up and always gets in the way of happiness.
-I see no end to this saga.
 When someone likes us too much we think they are flawed and have less value.
 When someone likes us just enough, we think they have equal value.
-But when someone doesn’t reciprocate at all we smell the love in the air and feel the butterflies in the stomach… oh and heart shaped balloons flying around.
+But when someone doesn’t reciprocate at all, we suddenly see a future with them.
+Weird, isn’t it?

 If you take a deeper look into this, you will realize that most of the time, such people suffer from a humongous amount of self-doubt and inferiority complex.
 They feel that they are not worthy of love, and do not deserve to have it in their lives.
 A thought like “How can you like someone so insignificant, imperfect and unimportant like me?”
 Keep in mind that this is not the truth, it is something that they believe about themselves.

 Do you suffer from self-doubt and low self-confidence?
 Read 50 Questions To Ask Yourself To Know Your Deepest Insecurities